 - Suzanne Millman, PhD, Associate Professor of Animal Welfare, Iowa State University College of Veterinary Medicine

-- Ruth Newberry, PhD, Associate Professor, Washington State University
+- Ruth Newberry, PhD, Associate Professor, Norwegian University of Life Sciences; Adjunct Professor, Washington State University

 - Ed Pajor, PhD, Professor of Animal Welfare, Faculty of Veterinary Medicine, University of Calgary, Canada

 - Jose Peralta, PhD, DVM, Associate Professor, Animal Welfare and Veterinary Ethics, College of Veterinary Medicine, Western University of Health Sciences.

 - Rosangela Poletto, PhD, DVM, Researcher, Federal University of Santa Catarina - LETA, Santa Catarina, Brazil